CLUTCH COMEBACK: Moniteau Rallies From 12 Down in Fourth Quarter to Edge Karns City, 40-37

 Forward Kendall Sankey didn’t have her usual offensive night — she was held scoreless — but she still came up with 10 rebounds and six assists in the victory.

-Brooklynn Taylor was hot early for Karns City, scoring nine first-half points and finished with 11.
+Brooklynn Taylor was hot early for Karns City, scoring nine first-half points and finishing with 11.

 Emma Dailey and King each pitched in six.